ivanzvonkov/ml-papers/FreezeOut/README.md

 Then the speedup when using FreezeOut is 1 - C<sub>with FreezeOut</sub>/C<sub>without FreezeOut</sub>

-Authors recommend a default stratey of cubic scheduling with learning rate scaling with t<sub>0</sub> = 0.8 to minimize training time within a 3% relative error.
+Authors recommend a default stratey of cubic scheduling with learning rate scaling with t<sub>0</sub> = 0.8 to minimize training time and stay within a 3% relative error.

 ## Code